bmoeskau/tumblr-devsugar/IncludeSyntaxHighlighter.md

 ## Installation

-From your theme's `Customize` view choose the `Theme` menu option and select "Use custom HML".
+From your theme's `Customize` view choose the `Theme` menu option and select "Use custom HTML".
 Every theme's source will look different, but in general you can place the following code anywhere in the document `<HEAD>`.
 For consistency I prefer to locate the end `</HEAD>` tag and insert the following just above that as the last block of code in the header.

 	<!--
 		BEGIN SyntaxHighlighter support